Is MyPoints a Scam? A Look At The MyPoints Rewards Program

 Is MyPoints A Scam?

 Score: 80 out of 100

-In this MyPoints Review I gave them a pretty good score.
-I really liked how easy the site was laid out and the different options they had for earning.
+In this MyPoints Review, I gave them a pretty good score.
+I liked how easy the site was laid out and the different options they had for earning.

-Honestly I’m not a huge fan of the rewards program, because the amount of points per gift card differs from store to store meaning there really is no value to a point.
+Honestly, I’m not a huge fan of the rewards program, because some points per gift card differ from store to store meaning there is no value to a point.

 Overall I think MyPoints is a good site that’s scam free, but I think there are better sites out there for everything they pay you to do.